aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 1. **Terminate the CDK app**:
    - Navigate to the CDK app directory in your Cloud9 terminal.
 In your case, go to the git repo
    - Run the clean up script  `sh destroy.sh <aws-region>`  eg: `sh destroy.sh us-east-1`
-   - This should Amazon Lex imported, and Bedrock knowledgebase, delete the CloudFromation stacks and related resources
+   - This should Amazon Lex imported, delete the CDK stacks and related resources

 2. **Verify resource deletion**:
    - Log in to the AWS Management Console and navigate to the relevant services to ensure all the resources have been successfully deleted.